 The combined degree may be completed in four years of full-time study.
 However, PHA students are not permitted to take any MBA classes during their first semester of enrollment in Pharmacy School due to the rigorous PHA schedule.
 PHA students may, with written permission of the School of Pharmacy, be allowed to enroll in MBA classes the second semester of their first year of Pharmacy School.

-PharmD: Students complete all requirements for the Doctor of Pharmacy (PharmD) degree.
+PharmD: Students will complete all requirements for the Doctor of Pharmacy (PharmD) degree.
 See those requirements here.